xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 contention and reduce performance impact.
 When VLD tries to initialize the TLS slot, Windows API `TlsSetValue` allocates memory, and VLD traces the allocation by saving it into TLS.
-This is what we learn from the crash dump.
+This is what we can guess from the crash dump.

 But why `TlsSetValue` will allocate memory?
 Let's take a look at the disassembled code:
-(uninteresting details are omited)
+(uninteresting details are omited, indentations are added for better formating and understanding)

 ```
 KERNELBASE!TlsSetValue: